josedv82/sportVU_NBA_Tracking/README.md

 ### Further Reading / acknowledgements

-Rajiv Shah's [github page](https://github.com/rajshah4) is a great resource and highly recommended.
+* Rajiv Shah's [github page](https://github.com/rajshah4) is a great resource and highly recommended.
+* While I could not attend the conference, Dean Little presented some [very interesting work](https://twitter.com/Bballphysio/status/1256376460593381376) in this area at IPS2020 conference.